 |January 1 for international applicants wishing to begin study in the following August term/Fall Semester.
 This deadline applies to applicants who are not US citizens and are not currently residing in the United States.
 The early deadline is required to allow for time to apply for visas and make travel arrangements|

-January 15 for those applying to the Doctor of Ministry in Educational Leadership program
+January 15 for those applying to the Doctor of Ministry in Educational Leadership program that begins in early summer.

 September 15 for those applying to the DMin in Ministry Development and the DMin in Christian Spirituality.